<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <pubDate>Fri, 18 Mar 2011 19:29:03 +0000</pubDate>

-<guid isPermaLink="false">http://sexandscience.org/blog/?p=350#comment-1958</guid>
+<guid isPermaLink="false">https://sexandscience.org/blog/?p=350#comment-1958</guid>

 <description>I got an idea.
 Don&#039;t work in the sex industry.</description>